 Take the Plunge!

-Oregon Adopt-A-River, a partnership between SOLVE and the Oregon State Marine Board, supports individuals and organizations in cleaning and preserving their favorite stretch of waterway (river, lake or stream) anywhere in the state of Oregon, while focusing on watershed health and a good stewardship ethic.
+Oregon Adopt-A-River, a partnership between SOLVE and the Oregon State Marine Board, supports individuals and organizations in cleaning and preserving their favorite stretch of waterway (river, lake, or stream) anywhere in the state of Oregon.
 Participants can improve their local waterway by picking up trash, removing non-native invasive plants, or both!
 The commitment is for 2 years doing at least 2 cleanups or invasive plant removal events per year.
 Many volunteers do much more!

 Adopting a waterway is simple.
 It only takes one person to get things started.
-Community organizations, fishing or boating clubs, school groups, businesses, associations or any environmentally concerned citizen can Adopt-A-River.
+Community organizations, fishing or boating clubs, school groups, businesses, associations, or any environmentally concerned community member can Adopt-A-River.
 Your projects can be as large as you like.
 Every project, no matter how large or small, makes a big difference!

 A big thanks to all our current Adopt-A-River coordinators and Groups!